AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 individual inputs and evaluates them with the exact network.
 The two jobs complement each other:

-- a positive lower bound proves that an entire region is safe;
+- a positive lower bound proves that an entire region is safe.
 - one concrete input with $m(x)\leq0$ disproves the claim immediately.

-No such input exists in April's radius-$0.24$ square, as the completed tree proves.
-If we enlarge the radius to $0.36$, however, the allowed set contains
+The completed radius-$0.24$ tree proves every allowed input safe.
+Enlarging the radius to $0.36$ brings the following input into the allowed set:

 $$
 x=(0.86,0.14).